 The devil is in the details and this case the fine print by the manufacturer.
 Do read and understand the refund policy, trial period as well as what is included during the warranty period.

 The most neglected part by the customers is the pickup.
 Many retailers or manufacturers charge or expect you to pay a hefty amount for packing and pickup.
 In many cases, it is not cost-effective to avail warranty that defeats the purpose of the warranty.

 The awareness about the importance of the right foundation or bed frame has always been a challenge for industry experts.

-To get maximum out of your mattress, you need to use it with the right bed foundation.
+To get the maximum out of your mattress, you need to use it with the right bed foundation.
 Most of the mattresses are available with corresponding box springs that you can buy together.
 Alternatively, you can opt for a simple cost-effective flat platform but make sure it matches the size of a kid’s mattress.